 If there is one major crime in Charleston that goes unreported, it’s the cost of stuff!
 Regarding fancy hotels, fine dining, and private transportation, Charleston can be pricey.
 Be aware that parking is also pretty pricey and scarce if you drive downtown.

 See Related: Do You Need a Car in Charleston?
 5 Things to Know

 Charleston is pretty heavily policed.
 You don’t want to get out of hand (or even what can be perceived as out of hand), or you’ll find yourself in serious trouble with the trigger-happy police.

 It’s worth noting that police in Charleston and North Charleston have a pretty appalling history when it comes to racial bias against black people.
 Despite making up less than 22% of the population, black people are four times more likely to be arrested or killed by Charleston Police than white people.

-That said, both police departments have been working for the last 3 years to improve how police officers serve their communities without racial bias.
+Both police departments have been working for the last three years to improve how police officers serve their communities without racial bias.
 Whether or not this has had any effect remains to be seen.

 So, we’ve assessed the risks of traveling to Charleston, but what can a cool cat see and do in Charleston?

 You can enjoy the Festival of Lights, which transforms James Island County Park into a three-mile-long winter paradise with over two million sparkling lights.

 You may either drive through or stroll along the walkways, stopping for activities like marshmallow roasting, train rides, and carousel rides.

 The annual Lowcountry Oyster Festival, the world’s biggest oyster festival, is held every year beneath the moss-strewn oak trees at Boone Hall Plantation.